kellywaldro/processing-times/readme.md

 Things to fix

-- Need to address times that are given in weeks, not months
+- Need to address times that are given in weeks, not months.
-- Fix loop so that times with "Not Enough Data" aren't just removed
+- Fix loop so that times with "Not Enough Data" aren't just removed.
-- Need to get each line on the chart with appropriate button
+- Need to get each line on the chart with appropriate button.

 Going forward:

-- The idea is to flesh this out to have more visa programs included
+- The idea is to flesh this out to have more visa programs included.
 - I also just need to sit and wait!
 The data only updates weekly, so I have to wait to see how it shapes out.